Skip to main content

 Connector actions

 Connector actions are custom capabilities that extend C1 automations with app-specific operations.
 You can use connector actions in the Perform connector action automation step.
-Global actions (connector-level):
+Global actions (connector-level): Resource actions (on user resources): Resource actions (on group resources): Custom PowerShell actions: You can define additional actions backed by PowerShell scripts in the config file.
+See Custom PowerShell Actions below.

 Resources